Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Results -- Unsupervised analysis

-On the Barrett Hand and the objects set, the first PC is taken mainly by the grasping configuration with the opposing fingers ($a1$) on the left side of Fig.~\ref{subfig:PCA_objects_Barrett}.
+On the \textit{objects set}, the first principal component is taken mainly by the grasping configuration with the opposing fingers (\emph{a1}) on the left side of Fig.~\ref{subfig:PCA_objects_Barrett}.
 Material elasticity seems to dominate PC2 with the softer objects at the bottom.
-The compression velocity seems to be the smallest source of variability.
-Similar conclusions can be drawn from the visualizations of the foams dataset (Fig.~\ref{subfig:PCA_foams_Barrett}).
+The compression velocity appears to be the smallest source of variability.
+Unlike on the \textit{objects set}, on the \textit{foams set} visualized in Fig.~\ref{subfig:PCA_foams_Barrett}, two distinct principal clusters are visible corresponding to the grasping finger configuration.

-The same analysis was performed on the grippers that have two sensory channels together.
-In Fig.~\ref{subfig:PCA_foams_all}, the first principal component separates the two parallel jaw grippers.
-Interestingly, the second component separates the closing speeds, preserving their order.
-In Fig.~\ref{subfig:PCA_objects_all}, qb Soft Hand forms a compact cluster on the center left; OnRobot RG6 on the top.
-The Robotiq 2F-85 datapoints are most scattered in the bottom part of the plot.